epam/syndicate-rule-engine/docs/esre01_user_guide.md

 ### 3.4.1 Activating Tenants linked to cloud accounts

-If you want to scan an account other than the one where the EPAM Syndicate Rule Engine instance is launched, you must do three configuration steps:
+If you want to scan an account other than the one where the EPAM Syndicate Rule Engine instance is launched, you must do the next configuration steps:

 **1. Create a tenant entity that represents the account you want to scan:**